maidsafe/safeup/README.md

 curl -sSL https://raw.githubusercontent.com/maidsafe/safeup/main/install.sh | bash
 ```

-This process will download and install `safeup` for your platform, then run it to have it install the `safe` client binary.
+This process will download and install `safeup` for your platform.

 The install script also accepts two flag arguments, namely `--client` and `--node`.
-If either are used, the script will invoke the installed `safeup` binary to install `safe` and `safenode`, respectively, without having to run either as an additional post-install step.
+If either are used, the script will invoke the installed `safeup` binary to install `autonomi` and `safenode`, respectively, without having to run either as an additional post-install step.

 To use these options as `sudo`:
 ```